• An Interview with Dr. Noel Packard: Survey of a Cluster of Pre-Internet Networks

 Short Bio: Dr. Christina Jackson, an Associate Professor of Sociology at Stockton University, specializes in urban sociology, social welfare, and inequality from sociological and public health perspectives.
 Beyond academia, she’s an engaged scholar-activist, facilitating and consulting with community partners and creative groups on topics like anti-violence, gentrification, housing, food justice, and racial justice.
 She’s co-authored…

-• What is narcissism?
-Definition and Explanation
+• What is Family institution: Importance and Functions

 Follow us On Instagram @sociology_official